 This page shows you how to use the Amarec software to get excellent quality, uncompressed game captures.
-I’ve had many issues with this software over the years and have since switched to using VDub2.
-If you can get Amarec working in your setup, it’s a handy tool though.
-Just make sure to use version, 3.10 or higher, as I’ve seen weird bugs with other versions…including a bug that recorded at 30fps, even though it was set to 60fps!
+I’ve had many issues with this software over the years and sometimes it won’t work at all with Windows 10.
+If you’d like to try it, use v3.10 or higher, as I’ve seen weird bugs with other versions…including a bug that recorded at 30fps, even though it was set to 60fps!

 This capture method uses mostly free software.
 Please download and install the following:

 You’ll need to configure Amarec to your computer and devices.
 Luckilky, once the main setup is complete, the only thing you’ll need to change in the future is capture resolution – Very quick and easy!

 – Click the top-left button to open configuration options.